-In general, the 2019/20 year proved to be another particularly challenging one but the financial results presented in this report, given the circumstances, reflect an overall satisfactory position for the Joint Committee.
+In general, the 2020/21 year proved to be another particularly challenging one but the financial results presented in this report, given the circumstances, reflect an overall satisfactory position for the Joint Committee.

-Once again the management of cashflow remained strong, a surplus on the operations of the Joint Committee enabled the General Reserves to be increased which continues to place the Joint Committee in a much stronger position to meet the challenges ahead, particularly in the 2020/21 year.
+Once again, the management of cashflow remained strong, expenditure was within budget and the General Reserves were increased by £70,953 thus placing the Joint Committee in a much stronger position to meet the challenges ahead, particularly in the 2021/22 year.